Working with Your Infinite Canvas

 Customizing your Canvas Interaction

-Beyond these basics, you have a bit of room to customize how you interact with the canvas.
+Beyond these basics, you have a bit of room to customize how you interact with the canvas using your fingers, Apple Pencil or stylus.
 You can change these at any time in the Settings menu under the Workspace, Stylus or Gestures tabs.

 Gesture options for toggling rotation and zoom.